icosalogic/IcosaLogic_Inverter_PWM/README.md

 - ADC scheduling is mostly complete, with the exception of an ongoing investigation into a timing issue handling interrupts for parallel readings
 - The framework for control is complete, but the last part to glue everything together is missing
 - The entire library could use a ground-up refactoring
-- The documentation is incomplete (no big surprise)
+- The documentation is incomplete

 # Platforms and Example Applications
 Because this library is so intimately tied with the hardware details of both the SAMD51 processor